DevExpress/testcafe/docs/articles/documentation/test-api/handling-native-dialogs.md

 ## Dialog Handler

-To handle native dialogs invoked during the test run, specify a handler function by using the `setNativeDialogHandler` method of the [test controller](test-code-structure.md#test-controller).
+To handle native dialogs invoked during the test run, specify a handler function using the `setNativeDialogHandler` method of the
+[test controller](test-code-structure.md#test-controller).

 ```text